alvinnguyen116/sc-coding-challenge/README.md

  - I opted not to do styling on selection.
 Because of the way I built the app, selection simply takes the user to the desired page.

+ - I spent a lot of time trying to figure out which property to use from the objects returned by the endpoints.
+ I didn't really find the [documentation on Reddit API](https://www.reddit.com/dev/api/) helpful, so I just inspected each object manually to find what I needed.

 ## Contributions
  I'm always open for suggestions and improvements.